-Heritage roses with historical significance, antique and old fashioned roses all play an important part in the garden, it may be an attempt to recreate an older garden true to its original style, to preserve the genetic line for rose breeding, or simply to enjoy the beauty of some of the more significant roses in history.
+Old Roses include Heritage roses with historical significance as well as what we call antique roses, they all play an important part in the garden, it may be an attempt to recreate an older garden true to its original style, to preserve the genetic line for rose breeding, or simply to enjoy the beauty of some of the more significant roses in history.

 Perhaps best described as roses that are from the 19th C or earlier, Heritage Roses have one or more of the qualities listed below.

 - strong genetic lines that are of value to rose breeders

 We have roses such as the noisette rose ‘Lamarque’ dating back to the 1830s.
 This great climbing rose was named after General Lamarque, a French Commander, Member of Parliament and political activist.
 And although not rare it is a very old and important rose.